KarateSnowMachine/zsim/README.md

 Setup
 -----

-External dependencies: `gcc >=4.6, pin, scons, libconfig, libhdf5, libelfg0`
+External dependencies: `gcc >=4.6, pin 2.14, cmake 3.13 or higher`

 **Natively:** If you use a relatively recent Linux distribution:

 1. Clone a fresh copy of the git zsim repository (`git clone <path to zsim repo>`).

 2. Download Pin, http://www.pintool.org .
-Tested with Pin 2.8+ on an x86-64
+Tested with Pin 2.14.
+Set `$PINPATH`
-   architecture.
-Compiler flags are set up for Pin 2.9 on x86-64.
-To get flags for other versions, examine the Pin makefile or derive from sample pintools.
-   Set the PINPATH environment variable to Pin's base directory.

-   NOTE: Linux 3.0+ systems require Pin 2.10+, just because Pin does a kernel version check that 3.0 fails.
-Use Pin 2.12 with Sandy/Ivy Bridge systems, earlier Pin versions have strange performance regressions on this machine (extremely low IPC).

-3. zsim requires some additional libraries.
-If they are not installed in your system, you will need to download and build them:

-  3.1 libconfig, http://www.hyperrealm.com/libconfig.
-You may use the system's
-      package if it's recent enough, or build your own.
-To install locally, untar, run `./configure --prefix=<libconfig install path> && make install`.
-Then define the env var `LIBCONFIGPATH=<libconfig install path>`.

-  3.2 libhdf5, http://www.hdfgroup.org (v1.8.4 path 1 or higher), and libelfg0.
-      The SConstruct file assumes these are installed in the system.

-  3.3 (OPTIONAL) polarssl (currently used just for their SHA-1 hash function),
-      http://www.polarssl.org Install locally as in 3.1 and define the env var `POLARSSLPATH=<polarssl install path>`.

-      NOTE: You may need to add `-fPIC` to the Makefile's C(PP/XX)FLAGS depending on the version.

-  3.4 (OPTIONAL) DRAMSim2 for main memory simulation.
-Build locally and define
-      the env var DRAMSIMPATH as in 3.1 and 3.3.
+   to point to where you unpacked your Pin package.

+   NOTE: Because most modern Linux kernels fail the Pin 2.14 version check, the `-ifeellucky` flag has been permanently added in `pin_cmd.cpp` to skip the Pin version check.
+This may or may not backfire for your use-case.

-4. In some distributions you may need to make minor changes to the host configuration to support large shmem segments and ptrace.
+3. In some distributions you may need to make minor changes to the host configuration to support large shmem segments and ptrace.
 See the notes below for more details.

-5. Compile zsim: `scons -j16`
+4. Compile zsim: `mkdir build; cd build; cmake ..; make`.

-6. Launch a test run: `./build/opt/zsim tests/simple.cfg`
+5. Launch a test run: `./zsim tests/simple.cfg`

-For more compilation options, run scons --help.
-You can build debug, optimized and release variants of the simulator (--d, --o, --r options).
-Optimized (opt) is the default.
-You can build profile-guided optimized (PGO) versions of the code with --p.
-These improve simulation performance with OOO cores by about 30%.

 NOTE: zsim uses C++11 features available in `gcc >=4.6` (such as range-based for loops, strictly typed enums, lambdas, and type inference).
 Older version of gcc